Endothelium: Classifications

+Continuous endothelium is characterised by a continuous basal lamina, with no intercellular pores.
+Continuous endothelium is commonly seen in arteries and veins, and capillaries of the heart, brain, skin, lung and muscle, as their tight connections allow for better protection against fluid pressure and shear stress forces due to the movement of the blood.

+Fenestrated endothelium also has a continuous basal lamina, but also has 50-60nm wide pores in between the endothelial cells, which are covered by a diaphragm.
+They are commonly present within capillaries of organs and tissues with a demand for greater filtration processes, such as the gastrointestinal tract, and kidneys, to allow for better exchange of metabolites, nutrients, and gases.

+Discontinuous endothelium has a poorly structured basal lamina, and large 100-200nm-wide pores without a diaphragm.
+Discontinuous endothelium is typically lymphatic endothelium, and is found predominantly within sinusoidal vascular beds of the liver, as well as the spleen and bone marrow.

 Terminology

 The foundational model of anatomy, an index of terms used to describe anatomical structures, makes a distinction between endothelial cells and epithelial cells on the basis of which tissues they develop from, and states that the presence of vimentin rather than keratin filaments separates these from epithelial cells.
 Many considered the endothelium a specialized epithelial tissue.
 However, much research uncovered not only similarities but also differences between endothelia and epithelia.
 The comparison is further complicated by the diversity that endothelial cells exhibit.

 Function

 Endothelium lines the inner wall of vessels, shown here.

 Microscopic view showing endothelium (at top) inside the heart.

 The endothelium forms an interface between circulating blood or lymph in the lumen and the rest of the vessel wall.
-This forms a barrier between vessels and tissues and control the flow of substances and fluid into and out of a tissue.
+This forms a barrier between vessels and tissues and controls the flow of substances and fluid into and out of a tissue.
 This controls the passage of materials and the transit of white blood cells into and out of the bloodstream.
 Excessive or prolonged increases in permeability of the endothelium, as in cases of chronic inflammation, may lead to tissue swelling (edema).
 Altered barrier function is also implicated in cancer extravasation.

 Endothelial cells are involved in many other aspects of vessel function, including: